 How soon can I get back to work?

-It depends greatly on the procedure, but on average most patients are back to work within 2 to 7 days.
+It depends greatly on the procedure, but on average most patients are back to work within two to seven days.
 Some larger or more complicated operations may require additional time away from work.